 Neither supermarkets nor restaurants are cheap in Iceland, so we recommend preparing to spend about $60-$80 USD on food per day.

-Our workshops are limited to small groups with a ratio of no more than five students per instructor.
+Our workshops are limited to small groups with a ratio of no more than six students per instructor.
 This is also an important factor for providing the attentive instruction you need during the tour.

-During this workshop, we will photograph the famous locations in Iceland as well as some hidden gems that we have discovered while hiking and exploring in the past that are rarely visited or photographed.
+During this workshop, we will photograph the famous locations in this destination as well as some hidden gems that we have discovered while exploring in the past that are rarely visited or photographed.

 We have spent years designing national and international photo tours with successful results, helping photographers with everything from the simple task of getting off Auto to the ambitious goal of capturing complex images.
-Dan’s online courses have also helped more than 400 photographers over the last few years.

 Beyond the photography, our photography workshops help build strong bonds that last forever.
 After our trip, you’ll feel like you have been with a group of friends rather than on a standard tour.
 We are thankful to have plenty of repeat clients who keep traveling and learning with us.